elastic/beats/testing/environments/README.md

 Running the environment chains the following docker-compose files together

-* base.yml: Basic environment
-* ports.yml: Definition of ports which have to be exposed
+* local.yml: Definition of ports which have to be exposed for local testing including kibana
 * latest.yml: Latest version of elasticsearch, logstash, kibana
+* snapshot.yml: Snapshot version of elasticsearch, logstash, kibana

 ## Start / Stop environment